causalNLP/causal-agent/docs/source/tutorials/examples/index.rst

    * Performance optimization

 **Integration Examples**
-   Using CAIS with other tools and workflows:
+   Using Causal Agent with other tools and workflows:

    * Pandas DataFrame integration
    * Scikit-learn pipeline integration